 Testing: Take your prototype outside at least three times throughout the day to gather data.
 You must place it in the same location each time.
 Once outside, give your solar panel time to gather the sun's energy.
 Then take a measurement of the amount of energy the sun generated by using the voltmeter.

-Record your observations:
+Record your observations in the table: